davidgasquez/filecoin-data-portal/README.md

   - Works across various environments (laptop, cluster, browser).
   - Compatible with tons of tools.
 At the end of the day, tables are Parquet/CSV files.
 - **Low Friction Data Usage**
   - Raw and processed data is available to anyone on IPFS.
-Use wathever tool you want!
+Use whatever tool you want!
   - Get started with simple actions like pasting a [SQL query in your browser](https://shell.duckdb.org/) or using `pd.read_parquet(url)` in a Notebook.
   - Static Quarto Notebooks with embedded datasets are generated with every commit, serving as documentation or a simple reporting/dashboarding layer.
 - **Modern Data Engineering**